-Other communications via I2RS will not require integrity, confidentiality, and replay protection.
+Other communications via I2RS may not require integrity, confidentiality, and replay protection.
 For instance, if an I2RS Client subscribes to an information stream of prefix announcements from OSPF, those may require integrity but probably not confidentiality or replay protection.
 Similarly, an information stream of interface statistics may not even require guaranteed delivery.
 In Section 7.2, more reasoning for multiple communication channels is provided.
-From the security perspective, it is critical to realize that an I2RS Agent may open a new communication channel based upon information provided by an I2RS Client; to avoid an indirect attack, such a request must be done in the context of an authenticated and authorized client whose communications cannot have been altered.
+From the security perspective, it is critical to realize that an I2RS Agent may open a new communication channel based upon information provided by an I2RS Client (as described in Section 7.2).
+For example, a I2RS client may request notifications of certain events and the agent will open a communication channel to report such events.
+Therefore, to avoid an indirect attack, such a request must be done in the context of an authenticated and authorized client whose communications cannot have been altered.